ivenadu/memoflash-app/README.md

 #### The App

 Welcome!
-MemoFlash is an application that allows students to create their own flashcards, organize them into decks, and test their knowledge.
+MemoFlash is an application that allows the user to create their own flashcards to test themselves with how well they retain knowledge.
+This application is useful for students, but learners of any kind can benefit from this.

 #### My Interest